 They are reminiscent of vehicles used to explore far-off planets or something from a Mad Max film!

-It may look like a battlefield, but there is a lot more to it.
+It may look like a battlefield, but there is much more to it.
 The claw is waved to attract the attention of a female, and at the same time, it is a weapon of aggressive intent to potential rivals.

 A little Tern hunts its prey on the rising tide.